 I’ve recently found a great tool for archiving files.
-I think you’ll want to check out truepax.
+I really think you’ll want to check out truepax.
 This open source tool is cross-platform (made in java unfortunately), and it features

 the ability to create TrueCrypt and Veracrypt containers on the fly.
-Even better, trupax doesn’t require the installation of those tools to work. truepax might might your file archiving process faster and more secure than ever before.
+Even better, trupax doesn’t require the installation of those tools to work.

-In the past I’ve kind of flirted with the idea of encrypting this site (and all of the articles contained within), but didn’t think it was all that important.
-Over the years, this has just been a blog and nothing more.
-Well, things have changed with us offering stuff like free software.
+Things have changed with us offering stuff like free software.
 This may not be the only thing we provide in the future, but as a blog, and the face of a business, I really wanted to start encrypting information on this site.

 If you’ve been following news about security and encryption tools, no doubt you’ve heard of the shutdown of popular open source encryption tool TrueCrypt.
 Given that using TrueCrypt was considered one of a handful of ways for individuals to protect data in the wake of recent NSA spying revelations, this unexpected news has rocked the Internet.
-I’ve been waiting for more details to surface from developer about the shutdown, but things are far too silent for my liking.
-I thought I’d take a look at what happened, what’s out there and whether we should all abandon TrueCrypt altogether.

 The landscape for encryption tools today is incredibly dense.
 Certainly, this process is done in many novel ways and with tools that far surpass that of the simple.
 One of the most amazing encryption tools (for example) is TrueCrypt – I covered it in a recent “That Great Tool” post.
 While tools like that offer a great deal of options and uses, I’ve always thought there was room for the simple too.
 CRCutil is just that – a simple way to compare two files or encrypt and decrypt small amounts of text.
 Read on for more details and a download link for this free tool.